-- The fall semester bill will be available in B-bill on or about July 13, 2015, and fall semester payments are due on or before August 14, 2015.
-Spring semester bills will be available in B-bill on or about December 9, 2015, and spring semester payments are due on or before January 8, 2016.
-Payments can be made within B-bill, in person or sent to the Cashier in the Office of Finance.
-Payments received after the deadline will result in a delay of the student's enrollment for that semester.
+- The fall semester bill will be available in B-bill on or about July 12, 2017, and fall semester payments are due on or before Aug.
+11, 2017.
+Spring semester bills will be available in B-bill on or about Dec.
+6, 2017, and spring semester payments are due on or before Jan.
+5, 2018.
+Payments can be made within B-bill, in person or sent to Bursar Services.
+Payments received after the deadline may result in a delay of the student's enrollment for that semester.
 No student will be permitted to enroll for an academic term until all outstanding accounts with the University have been settled.

 - For first-year students, the first semester bill will typically include the following fees: tuition, student activities fee, orientation fee, room and board.
-The $500 enrollment deposit will be listed on your B-bill as a credit of ($500).
+Your admissions deposit will be posted in B-bill and will be reflected on your first B-bill as a credit.

 - For other students, the bill will vary according to room and board options selected.

-- Bucknell Monthly Payment Plan: If you have questions about the payment plan, please contact Bursar Services in the Finance Office at 570.577.3733.
-The first monthly installment payment is due on June 1, 2015.
+- Bucknell Monthly Payment Plan: For more information, please go to afford.com/bucknell.
+The first monthly installment payment is due June 1, 2017.